digital-asset/daml/docs/source/daml/intro/13_Interfaces.rst

 On its own, an interface isn't very useful, since all contracts on the ledger must belong to some template type.
-In order to make the link between an interface and a template, we define an interface instance on either the template or the interface.
+In order to make the link between an interface and a template, we define an interface instance inside the body of either the template or the interface.
 In this example, we add ``interface instance IAsset for Cash`` and
 ``interface instance IAssetTransferProposal for CashTransferProposal``: